 One other place which always stuck in my mind was R.A.F.
-Coltishall at Scottow – named due to the proximity of the nearest place with a railway station, not the place it’s actually in.
-There was a variety of angles in which it was interesting to us.
-On the perimeter you could stand under the flight path and experience the invisible bow wave and deafening touch of first the English Electric Lightnings, and later, the Jaguars climbing off or returning from patrolling over the grey of the North Sea where they shadowed lurking Russian Cold War bombers riding a thin invisible line along the coast.
-There was the base swimming pool which sat near one of the entrances which was open to the public in the summer holidays, near it a fibre glass model of Douglas Bader’s Hurricane sat of a pedestal.
-And finally for a curious reason I could never quite fathom we attached ourselves to the little cemetery and odd little chapel at Scottow, all these things waypoints, just waypoints of time and place.
+Coltishall at Scottow – named due to the proximity of the nearest place with a railway station not the place it’s actually in.
+There were a variety of angles from which it was interesting to us.
+On the perimeter you could stand under the flight path and experience the invisible bow wave and deafening touch of the first the English Electric Lightnings, and later, the Jaguars and Tornadoes climbing off or returning from patrolling over the grey murk of the North Sea, where they shadowed lurking Russian Cold War bombers riding a thin invisible line a few miles out from the coast.
+There was the base swimming pool sat near one of the entrances which was open to the public in the summer holidays, near it a fibre glass model of Douglas Bader’s Hurricane sat of a pedestal.
+And finally for a curious reason I could never quite fathom we attached ourselves to the little cemetery and odd chapel at Scottow.
+All these things waypoints, waypoints in time, place and space.